-In this post I want to explain the method of TR and argue that to make it the controlling method for one’s theology is a mistake.
+In this post I want to explain the method of TR and argue that to make it the dominant method for the theological task is a mistake.

-The starting point for TR is the experience of those doing theology.
+All methods have to start somewhere.
+The starting point for TR is the lived experience of those doing theology.
 As Robert Kinast suggests, TR “begins with the lived experience of those doing the reflection; it correlates this experience with the sources of the Christian tradition; and it draws out practical implications for Christian living.”

 In contrast to traditional methods, TR begins and ends in praxis – some experience leads to reflection and analysis that, in turn, leads to new forms of practice in the Christian life: “Theology is in service to experience, not the other way round.”

 There are numerous versions of TR, but they all follow a similar process.
 For example, Thomas Groome suggests five stages.
 First, the relevant experience is named.
 To name an experience involves simultaneously describing and interpreting an experience.
 In this stage the experience is owned in the sense that the subject becomes responsible for the narrative and its interpretation.

 The second stage is to reflect on the experience, arriving at unresolved questions and tensions.
 It also involves a critique of one’s prejudices and presuppositions.
 This process is a clarifying process, bringing to light the experience in order to best move to the third stage – research.
 In the research stage the experience is correlated to relevant theory found within the Christian tradition.
 All such theories are brought to bear on the issues that the experience has raised.

 The fourth movement is a dialectic between the subject’s experience and the correlating resources in the Christian tradition.
 The assumption in this stage is that faith (the resources of the tradition) and human experience naturally correlate in the learner: “People have a natural capacity to make such connections between life and faith and to act on them.”
 Faith and learning, therefore, find their integrative moment within one’s experience.